 - Ureterovaginal fistula (where a passageway exists between the ureter and the vagina)

 - Ectopic ureter (where the ureter opening occurs in an abnormal position, e.g. the vagina)

 Causes of faecal incontinence

 Loose or watery stools associated with diarrhoea can cause or worsen faecal incontinence.
-Having loose stools can cause such a sudden urge to have a bowel movement that you’re unable to get to the bathroom in time.
+Having loose stools can cause such a sudden urge to have a bowel movement that you’re unable to get to the toilet in time.

-These injuries include weakened pelvic muscles used during bowel movements, rectocele (when the rectum protrudes through the vagina because the thin muscles between the two become weak) and rectal prolapse (when the rectum drops down into the anus).
+These injuries include weakened pelvic muscles used during bowel movements, rectocele (when the rectum protrudes through the vagina because the thin muscles between the rectum and vagina become weak), and rectal prolapse (when the rectum drops down into the anus).

 Reviewed by Dr Dakalo Muavha, Specialist in Obstetrics & Gynaecology, MBChB DipObs FCOG Mmed, University of Cape Town and Groote Schuur Hospital.
 May 2018.